Code-Institute-Submissions/milestone-project-2/README.md

 # JM HOLIDAYS

-This is my second milestone project through the course provided by codeinstitute.
+This is my second milestone project through the course provided by Codeinstitute.
-I was asked to create an application that allows users to search for holidays, giving information such as, 'tourist attractions', 'hotels & accomodation' and 'bars and restaurants' that can be found within the area that the user searches for using the search bar provided.
+I was asked to create an application that allows users to search for holidays, giving information such as 'tourist attractions', 'hotels & accomodation' and 'bars and restaurants' that can be found within the area that the user searches for using the search bar provided.

-I did this by using the documents provided by google maps such as, 'Google Maps API' and 'Google Places API'.
+I did this by using 'Google Maps API' and 'Google Places API'.

 ## UX